Custom commands

 For easeness of use, you can create custom commands to automatize some actions.

-to drain a Slurm node from all jobs and put it to idle so you don't have to remember the exact command each time.
+For example, you can define a custom command drain_node to drain a Slurm node from all jobs and put it to idle so you don't have to remember the exact command each time.

 How to add a custom command¶

-To add a custom script, you have to create a new file in ~/bin
+To add a custom script, you have to create a new file in ~/bin.

 Note that this location is not shared between nodes and is not shared between users.